brunopk/docs-linux/lvm.md

 0 716718080 linear 8:18 29362176
 ```

-*8:18 was /dev/sdb, which no longer existed*.
+`8:18 was /dev/sdb`, which no longer existed.

 Confirm the current disk